 The perspective phase is a time to gather more information and reflect on assumptions underlying your experience.
 It’s also a great opportunity to consider insights from a wide variety of wisdom thinkers and traditions (e.g., what does Aristotle say about friendship or what does Thoreau say about simplicity?).
 We might also consider the results of scientific research in fields like evolutionary psychology and personality theory.
 Questions in this phase might include the following:

-- What prior commitments, choices, habits, and practices shaped your actions?
+- What commitments and practices shaped your actions?

 - What assumptions are at play here?